 Today is the summer solstice, so it’s officially summer!
 We spent the morning watering the flowers in our garden and I was struck with some inspiration from the new blooms in our yard.

 I grabbed a couple of barbies from my classroom bin, a few other supplies, and my boys helped me pick a few garden flowers for the activity.

-I had a couple of ideas in mind for making some nature doll clothing and spent the afternoon testing them out.
+I had a couple of ideas in mind for making some DIY doll clothes and spent the afternoon testing them out.
 Check out the results below!

 Ready to give it a try!?
 Here’s what you’ll need..

 - Double-Sided Tape– You might want a couple of packs.